eastgenomics/eggd_multiqc_to_workbooks/README.md

     - multiqc_general_stats.txt
     - multiqc_picard_HsMetrics.txt
     - multiqc_somalier_sex_check.txt
-2. Excel workbook files to annotate with qc metrics, held in the same folder (given with input `-ipath_to_reports_folder`)
+2. An excel workbook files to annotate with qc metrics, held in the same folder (given with input `-ipath_to_reports_folder`)
+3. A json file containing the cells to update (given with input `-iconfig_file`)

 **Output files**